Poster Printer FAQ

 - Q: What resolution should my file be?

 A: We find that 150dpi provides a good balance between file size and print quality.
+For example, a 24" x 36" poster should be 3600 x 5400 pixels.
 Posters printed at higher resolutions are often too large, cause printing problems and can tie up the print server.

 - Q: Why did the images on my poster turn out fuzzy when I printed it out?